WMD-group/MacroDensity/JOSSpaper.md

 MacroDensity is a set of Python modules developed to read and analyse electrostatic potentials and electron density data from electronic structure calculations derived from Density Functional Theory (DFT).
-The package allows users to read from VASP LOCPOT, CHGCAR files,  FHI-AIMS *.cube file, and GULP *.out file and format the data into physically meaningful quantities, which can then be plotted for user interpretation.
+The package allows users to read from VASP LOCPOT [@vasp], CHGCAR files, FHI-AIMS [@fhi_aims] , *.cube file, and GULP *.out file and format the data into physically meaningful quantities, which can then be plotted for user interpretation.

+(MOVE ME TO ANOTHER SECTION)
-The code has been used to rapidly generate data for these publications: 1,2, amongst others.
+#The code has been used to rapidly generate data for these publications: 1,2, amongst others.#

-The package reads the electron density values from each grid point and averages it along a user defined vector or plane.
+The package formats datasets containing information about a system's lattice parameters electron density, and electrostatic potentials. ``MacroDensity`` contains some high-level tools and functions to calculate the planar and macroscopic average (as defined in Jackson's Electrodynamics [@Jackson:1999]), the spherical average around a user-defined point, and calculates band energy offsets, deformation potential, and volume changes of a system.
+``MacroDensity`` can also calculate the localised potential around a certain atomic nucleus of a system.
+The approach to calculating this on site (Hartree) potential is similar to calculating the Madelung potential. this is useful for electron energy level predictions [@aron:2014].

 # Citations